jstoops/jstoops.github.io/tools.md

 ### Terrain Tile Generation

-For more details on how to use see the <a href="2025/07/26/osr-hex-gen-surrounding-area.html">surrounding area</a> blog post from the OSR Hex Map Generation series following the [The Gygax 75 Challenge](https://archive.org/details/the-gygax-75-challenge-ttrpg-worldbuilding-resource).
+For more details on how to apply these to your hex map see the <a href="2025/07/26/osr-hex-gen-surrounding-area.html">The Surrounding Area</a> blog post from the OSR Hex Map Generation series following the [The Gygax 75 Challenge](https://archive.org/details/the-gygax-75-challenge-ttrpg-worldbuilding-resource).

 <div class="roll-results rpgui-container framed-golden-2" style="position:relative; width:100%; height:auto; display:inline-block">
     <h2>Generate Terrain</h2>